BarryCarlyon/twitch_misc/webhooks/handlers/nodejs/README.md

 It's a super "get started" basic example.
 It doesn't touch on using routes to differentiate streamers/topics etc. It doesn't cover how to create subscriptions.

+The primary intent here is to demonstrate a basic handler and how to handle the verification of payloads via the shared secret.

 ## Reference Documentation

 - [Webhooks Guide](https://dev.twitch.tv/docs/api/webhooks-guide)